Non-Reed-Solomon Type MDS Codes from Elliptic Curves: Introduction

 \section{Introduction}

 Since the mid-twentieth century, linear codes have played a fundamental role in coding theory, providing systematic methods for error correction and reliable data transmission.
-A linear code $C \subseteq \mathbb{F}_q^n$ is characterized by its length $n$, dimension $k$, and minimum distance $d$, where $d = \min\{ \operatorname{wt}_H(c) \mid c \in C,\, c \ne 0 \}$.
+A linear code $C \subseteq \mathbb{F}_q^n$ is characterized by its length $n$, dimension $k$, and minimum distance $d$, where $d = \min\{ \operatorname{wt}_H(c) : c \in C,\, c \ne 0 \}$.
+Here $\operatorname{wt}_H(c)$ denotes the Hamming weight of c, i.e., the number of nonzero components of the codeword.
 The Singleton bound $d \le n - k + 1$ establishes the fundamental trade-off among these parameters.
 Codes achieving equality in this bound, known as \textbf{maximum distance separable (MDS)} codes, have become central to both theory and practice, with applications ranging from distributed storage systems to multicast networks (\cite{CY}).

 MDS codes have been extensively studied due to their theoretical significance and practical relevance, and numerous constructions have been proposed in the literature.
 Among them, Reed-Solomon (RS) codes form the most thoroughly investigated class, owing to their elegant algebraic structure and optimal erasure-correction capability~\cite{RSK}.
-In recent years, increasing attention has been directed toward constructing MDS codes that are not equivalent to RS codes (we call them non RS MDS code), which are of both theoretical and practical importance~\cite{Huang}.
-In particular, non RS MDS codes offer novel construction frameworks, including those based on algebraic geometry~\cite{BD}, providing valuable insights that contribute to progress on longstanding open problems such as the MDS conjecture.
+In recent years, increasing attention has been directed toward constructing MDS codes that are not equivalent to RS codes which we refer to as non-RS MDS codes, which are of both theoretical and practical importance~\cite{Huang}.